-On the personal side, Matt is a veteran triathlete with five Ironmans through 2003 when he took a long pause before returning to ultramarathons in 2016 and Ironman races in 2018, an experienced open water swimmer (with several 52min Ironman swims and a relay swim across the English Channel in 2015), cyclist, and ultra-marathoner (including the 69-mile Hadrian’s Wall run in 2016).
+On the personal side, Matt is a veteran triathlete with five Ironmans through 2003 when he took a long pause before returning to ultramarathons in 2016 and Ironman races in 2018, an experienced open water swimmer (with several 52min Ironman swims and a relay swim across the English Channel in 2015), and cyclist.
+His longest ultra-marathon is the 69-mile Hadrian’s Wall run in 2016.
 He held coaching certifications from USA Triathlon, USA Cycling (Level II), USA Track and Field, and was a certified Masters swim coach.
 He currently resides near Zürich, Switzerland, with his wife, two children, and dog (a rescue from a Romanian shelter).

 “MountainRunner” was and remains the nickname of his favorite, best, and now late (2002-2016), running partner: Luna.